cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     if (startTrial) startTrial();
   }, [startTrial]);

-  //Get any observation from the current event, events have observations, messages, and rewards, and all three can be unpacked from the event object const { observation } = event;
+  //Get any observation from the current event.
+Events have observations, messages, and rewards, and all three can be unpacked from the event object const { observation } = event;

   //Parse game state out of the observation
-  //Generally in Cogment applications, all information that's not strictly neccesary must be infered by all agents, for this case, we must infer whether the game has either just started, is going, or if a round has ended let gameState;
+  ////Generally in Cogment applications, all information that's not strictly necessary must be inferred by all agents.
+In this case, we must infer whether the game has just started, is ongoing, or if a round has ended" let gameState;
   if (!observation || observation.roundIndex === 0) gameState = "start";
   if (observation && observation.roundIndex !== 0) gameState = "playing";